Expertise prepares people for technical complexity.

 When people are intelligent, capable, and technically strong, the problem is rarely expertise.

-Knowledge and expertise-driven environments produce extraordinary capability.
-They also tend to produce predictable behavioural patterns over time.
+Expertise-driven environments produce extraordinary capability.
+They also produce remarkably predictable human dynamics.

 Over time: